APS Employment Database interactive interface (APSEDii)

 View the APS employee separation details by agency dashboard.

-This Separation at Agency Level dashboard provides separation details about the whole APS or by agency during the financial year from 2002-03 to 2021-22.
-All agencies with fewer than three separations during the financial year have been grouped together to ensure employee privacy.
+This Separations at Agency Level dashboard provides separation details about the whole APS or by agency during the calendar year from 2005 to 2024.
+All agencies with fewer than three separations during the calendar year have been grouped together to ensure employee privacy.

 Details provided include the number of employees separated by classification, educational qualification, age group, the state where the employees work and the type of separation.
-Headcount and percentages are presented for the diversity measures: non-English speaking background (NESB), employees with a disability and for Indigenous employees.
-The proportion of part-time employees separated during the financial year is also provided.
-This dashboard provides a trend in separation by gender from 2002-03.
-All details can be filtered at the agency level for any chosen financial year.
+Headcount and percentages are presented for the diversity measures: employees with a disability, employees that are culturally and linguistically diverse, and for Indigenous employees.
+The proportion of part-time employees separated during the calendar year is also provided.
+This dashboard provides a trend in separation by gender from 2005.
+All details can be filtered at the agency level for any chosen calendar year.